Yulia Tolopa: Applying for Ukrainian citizenship

-In June 2019, President Volodymyr Zelenskyy named her among 14 foreigners granted nationality by presidential decree for fighting for Ukraine.
-The decree specified that those bestowed nationality would have to provide necessary documentation to meet requirements of the migration service, but granted them the right to a two-year temporary passport.
-One of those requirements included that Tolopa formally renounce her Russian nationality.
-Russia would not allow her to renounce her Russian nationality, because she had criminal charges and a request for her extradition pending against her (for fighting for Ukraine).
+In June 2019, President Volodymyr Zelenskyy named her among 14 foreigners granted citizenship by presidential decree for fighting for Ukraine.
+The decree specified that those bestowed citizenship would have to provide necessary documentation to meet requirements of the migration service, but granted them the right to a two-year temporary passport.
+One of those requirements included that Tolopa formally renounce her Russian citizenship.
+Russia would not allow her to renounce her Russian citizenship, because she had criminal charges and a request for her extradition pending against her (for fighting for Ukraine).
 Because the period for the two-year temporary passport had expired, an extension of the processing period was submitted to the Rada.
-They kept refusing to approve the extension through July and October 2021, which, in theory, could have lost Tolopa her conferred nationality.
+They kept refusing to approve the extension through July and October 2021, which, in theory, could have lost Tolopa her conferred citizenship.

 Tolopa went to court in October 2021 and obtained a ruling that she could submit a declaration of renunciation to the migration service because obtaining the documents for renunciation posed a threat to her well-being.
 Though she turned in the required documentation, the migration department appealed the decision; they lost their appeal.
-Finally, in December 2021, Tolopa completed the nationality processes and received a Ukrainian passport.
+Finally, in December 2021, Tolopa completed the citizenship process and received a Ukrainian passport.